 GRE

 If you are submitting GRE scores, note the new GRE analytic writing test takes longer to score than previous GRE tests.
-If you will submit GRE scores, please take the exam early enough so that we have your scores by December 2.
+If you submit GRE scores, please take the exam early enough so that we have your scores well prior to the application deadline.
 Please note that the institutional code for Duke is 5156.
 No code for specific departments is necessary.

 Review and Notification